azrafe7/punk.fx/README.md

  * [FlashPunk 1.6](http://flashpunk.net/forums/index.php?topic=2831.0) by ChevyRay, Draknek & the rest of the FP community - for obvious reasons
  * [ColorMatrix](http://gskinner.com/blog/archives/2007/12/colormatrix_cla.html) by gskinner - for the AdjustFX effect

-You may also want to take a look at these:
+You may also want to take a look at these (not needed to use the lib, but you may find them useful):

  * [Pixel Bender Toolkit](http://www.adobe.com/devnet/pixelbender.html) - for experimenting with shaders
  * [PBJ2ShaderFilter](http://xperiments.es/blog/en/pbj2shaderfilter-air-tool-to-generate-a-shaderfilter-class-from-pixel-bender-files/) - tool to generate ShaderFilter classes from pbj files